- Who we are

 For further info on the Sports Hubs go to www.sportinmoray.co.uk

-We work with a range of partners to assist in the implementation of the 'Living an Active Life' strategy.
-Some of these partners include Third Sector Interface Moray, Outf!t Moray, SportScotland, NHS Grampian, Forestry Commission, Moray College, Moray Leisure Centre, sportMoray, National Governing Bodies of Sport and the Big Lottery.
+We work with a range of public, private and voluntary partners to assist in the implementation of the Physical Activity, Sport and Health strategy.
+Some of these partners include Third Sector Interface Moray, Outf!t Moray, SportScotland, NHS Grampian, Forestry Commission, Moray College, Moray Leisure Centre, Moray Sports Centre, sportMoray, National Governing Bodies of Sport and Paths for All.

 The Sports Development Team comprises the following staff;